 Tip for examining a joint – if you're not sure what movements are possible at a particular joint, you can test it on yourself by holding the proximal side of the joint and seeing what movements you can still manage.
 This is isolating the joint.
 When you want to test a specific joint of a patient, you should do the same so isolate the joint to make sure they cannot compensate the movement with another movement at another joint and to confirm that any abnormality is coming from the joint being examined.

 And that, my friends, is all for this lesson but before we finish, I would like to summarize what we covered on this tutorial.
 First, we introduced the principles of movement and how to describe it.
 Next, we started to go through the types of movement in the body giving definitions and listing at what joints each movement is possible.
-We described flexion and extension as rotational movement in the sagittal plane, lateral flexion as rotational movement of a midline structure in the coronal plane, abduction/adduction as rotational movement of a non-midline structure in the coronal plane, rotation of a limb as rotational movement around the long axis of that limb, and rotation of the head and trunk as rotational movement in the coronal plane or, in other words, around the long axis of the vertebral column.
+We described flexion and extension as rotational movement in the sagittal plane, lateral flexion as rotational movement of a midline structure in the coronal plane, abduction/adduction as rotational movement of a non-midline structure in the coronal plane, rotation of a limb as rotational movement around the long axis of that limb, and rotation of the head and trunk as rotational movement in the transverse plane or, in other words, around the long axis of the vertebral column.